John William Heston records

 Biographical / Historical

-He left PA to practice law in Seattle, but soon tired of this and re-entered teaching - spending 3 yrs. as principal of Seattle High School.
-He organized the Washington Agricultural College in This followed his work as president of the State Agricultural College at Pluman, WA in 1892.
+Heston left Pennsylvania to practice law in Seattle, WA, but would later re-enter teaching, spending 3 years as principal of Seattle High School.
+He organized the Washington Agricultural College after his work as president of the State Agricultural College at Pluman, WA in 1892.
+He was awarded an honorary Doctor of Laws degree in 1894 from the University of Seattle in recognition of his work as an educator.
+Heston was president of the State Agricultural College in Brookings, SD, from 1896-1903.

-Dr. Heston died in Madison, February 1, 1920.
+Dr. Heston died in Madison on February 1, 1920.

 Extent